frequently asked questions

 Yes, we would love to have any student who wants to attend.

 That is your choice according to which time or day works best for you.
-Most homeschool students choose to attend with the kids from their neighborhood.
+Most homeschool students choose to attend with friends from their neighborhood.

 Yes, all years can stand alone.
 But just like any sport or dance, you will learn and understand the more years you attend.